Skip to content

 3.a Generating a data management plan (DMP)

-The principal investigator, or project manager, or a delegated member of the research team, is responsible for writing and delivering the data management plan.
-The following supporting materials - provided by the EUI Library, the Legal Office, the Academic Service and the Data Protection Office - should be consulted during the preparation of EUI DM
+The principal investigator, or project manager, or delegated member of the research team, is responsible for writing and delivering the data management plan.
+The following supporting materials should be consulted during the preparation of EUI DMPs:

-The following sections provide advice and prompts which can be used when preparing a data management plan.
-These guidelines are general in nature.
-Every individual data management plan must be a unique document, grounded in the individual research project.
-It is the responsibility of the P.I. to write and deliver a comprehensive and accurate data management plan.
-The Library provides feedback and an editing service for DMPs.
+The sections below provide advice and prompts which can be used when preparing a data management plan.
+Every data management plan is a unique document, grounded in the individual research project.
+It is the responsibility of the P.I. (or delegated team member) to write and deliver a comprehensive, accurate and original data management plan.
+The Library provides feedback and guidance.
 Data management plans describe:

-• How data is stored and secured, and how long it will be retained
+- How data is stored and secured during the project, and how long it will be retained

-• How, whether and under what terms, project data outputs can be shared.
+- How, whether and under what terms, research data outputs can be shared.

 The FAIR data principles - to make data findable, accessible, interoperable and reusable - must be considered during the preparation and revision of data management plans.
-In international collaborative projects, the name of the person who has final authority regarding decisions on credit for dataset creation and the sharing of data outputs should be indicated.
-Unless otherwise stated, the principal investigator undertakes this role.
-It is important to update DMPs throughout the research project, incorporating new information about data collection, data generation, methodologies and relevant changes to the composition of the research team or consortium.
+Detailed information about these four principles are in the grid below.
+For international collaborative projects, the name of the person who has final authority regarding credit for dataset creation, and the sharing of data outputs, should be indicated.
+Unless otherwise stated, the P.I. undertakes this role.
+It is important to update DMPs throughout the research project, incorporating new information about data collection, data generation, methodologies and relevant changes to the composition of the research team or consortium

 3.b EUI support for principal investigators and project managers

 EUI principal investigators and Project Managers can use the general prompts in the grid below when compiling a data management plan.
-If the science funder provides a DMP template, this should be used.
+Where the science funder provides a DMP template, this should be used.
 The data management plan must include detailed, project-specific information before submission to the science funder.
-During preparation of the DMP, EUI members may need to liaise with Library staff, the Data Protection Office, the Academic Service (if Ethics Committee approval is required) and/or the Legal Office.
-The Library provides feedback and an editing service for DMPs: [email protected] The following elements should be provided in a data management plan:
+During preparation of the DMP, EUI members may need to liaise with Library staff, the Data Protection Officer, the Data Security Officer and/or the Ethics Committee (if approval is required).
+The following elements should be provided in a data management plan:

 Overview of research project